Welcome to the Columbia Melanoma Center

 Our Melanoma Center is designed to give you the comprehensive care and attention you deserve.
 With access to a multidisciplinary team, our patients benefit from a coordinated approach to treating, managing, and preventing every type of melanoma.
 You’re in good hands with us.
 Benefits of our center include:

 - We offer patients personalized treatment plans according to their specific needs.
 These may include standard screenings for low-risk patients to full body scans for patients at a higher risk.
-We also offer advanced procedures such as IL-2 immunotherapy, giving our patients even more hope against aggressive forms of melanoma.
+We also offer advanced therapies including immunotherapy, giving our patients even more hope against aggressive forms of melanoma.

-- Our surgeons are skilled and experienced in a range of procedures, from standard mole removals to more comprehensive head and neck surgery and even plastic surgery.
-This diverse knowledge means our patients can get all their needs met in one place.
+- Our surgeons are skilled and experienced in a range of procedures, from standard mole removals to more complex resections and plastic surgery reconstruction.
+Our experienced and diverse group of surgeons allow patients to get all their needs met in one place.